API Documentation

 Use Mnexium if you're building AI assistants or agents that must remember users across sessions, resume multi-step tasks, and be configurable per project, user, or conversation.
 It's the memory and state layer so you can focus on your product.

-Works with developers using ChatGPT (OpenAI) and Claude (Anthropic) — bring your own API key and Mnexium handles the rest.
-Support for additional model providers coming soon.
+Works with developers using ChatGPT (OpenAI), Claude (Anthropic), and Gemini (Google) — bring your own API key and Mnexium handles the rest.
+Memories are shared across all providers.

 Chat History, Memory & State